 Over the last ten years or so, the trend has switched from vertical to horizontal wood veneer matching.
 This has created a new challenge for woodworkers and also means that architects who are specifying a project should have a good understanding and be aware of the differences between the two in order to create accurate shop drawings.

 If you are employing the end-to-end matching technique and turned your panels from vertical to horizontal, they would have to be matched all the way around the room.
 That would be extremely challenging in itself, and then you also need to think about the size of the log and how many square feet are needed for the project.

 You will find a lot of handy information and guidance about all types of wood veneer matching in the Architectural Woodwork Standards.
 This section covers specifications in detail, as well as compliance requirements.

-Contact us to find out more about how you can join the American Woodwork Institute’s Quality Certification Program and build your reputation for high-quality woodwork.
+Contact us to find out more about how you can join the Architectural Woodwork Institute’s Quality Certification Program and build your reputation for high-quality woodwork.